twofold-rsc/twofold/sites/website/app/pages/(main)/blog/posts/react-cache-its-about-consistency/post.md

   );
 }

-function ReactsPageTitle() {
+async function ReactsPageTitle() {
   // fetch and return the page title from react.dev
   // ....
 }
 ```

 And I would consider it a bug if any of these components outputted something different from the others.
-The only way we can guarantee predictable output here is by using `cache`.
+The only way to guarantee predictable output here to use `cache`.

 ## Impure access

 Imagine for a minute that React knew when you were accessing impure data, and it threw an error if you forgot to wrap it in `cache`.
 Any fetch request, SQL query, or new date would need to use `cache` from the moment you wrote it.

-That would force you to think about your data-fetching functions and put them neatly into little `cache` boxes from the moment you wrote them.
-You'd avoid a number of potential consistency bugs and your components would become more predictable.
+That would force you to think about your data-fetching functions and put them neatly into little impure `cache` boxes from the moment you wrote them.
+You'd avoid a number of consistency bugs and your components would become more predictable.

 While I think this might be a neat idea to explore, I can see most developers _absolutely hating_ it.
 For starters, there would be a lot of boilerplate involved for any data-fetching function.